aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

     ```

 ## Extra Keys

+Extra keys allow you to append additional keys to a log entry.
+Unlike `AppendKey`, extra keys will only apply to the current log entry.

 Extra keys argument is available for all log levels' methods, as implemented in the standard logging library - e.g. Logger.Information, Logger.Warning.